pwalczysko/omero-guide-upload/docs/index.rst

 ===========

 This section shows how to import data using the Desktop client, the Command Line Interface (CLI) and OMERO.dropbox.
-It also covers advanced import features used mainly in the context of the Image Data Resource (IDR).
+It also covers advanced import features and post-import processing steps used mainly in the context of the Image Data Resource (IDR).

 Contents: